hermannm/devlog-kotlin/README.md

 }
 ```

-If you want to add structured log fields to an exception when it's thrown, you can use
+If you want to add log fields to an exception when it's thrown, you can use
 `ExceptionWithLoggingContext`:

 ```kotlin